 Udon noodles help make this beef udon noodles dish more filling!
 If you can’t find udon noodles, soba noodles will also work.
 Alternatively, you can use pasta, though the consistency and flavour will be slightly different.

 For noodle lovers try these recipes : Chicken Vermicelli Noodles, Simple Red Thai Prawn Curry and Spicy Chili Oil Ramen Noodles

 I love adding beef tenderloin to this recipe as a source of protein.
 You can also use chicken, pork, tofu or any protein you have.

 Like ginger, garlic adds a yummy aroma and helps provide the flavour base for this dish.
 You can always use powdered garlic, though the flavour will be stronger with the powdered form.

-Pak choi, also known as bok choy, boosts nutrients in this dish.
-Its flavour is similar to cabbage, so it absorbs the other seasonings and sauces well.
+Pak choi is also known as bok choy, boosts nutrients in this dish and its flavour is similar to cabbage, so it absorbs the other seasonings and sauces well.

-Continue the chow udon recipe by adding the second half of the rapeseed oil to the pan.
+4. Continue the chow udon recipe by adding the second half of the rapeseed oil to the pan.
 Next, add the mange tout and onion, sprinkling salt and chilli flakes.
-Saute these ingredients until they soften (a few minutes).
+Saute these ingredients until they soften, for a few minutes (Image 4).